Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 Keep your focus on optimizing your content to appeal to people, solve a specific problem for them and spoon-feed the Googlebots with the kind of content that they prefer.

-True, it may not be easy to improve your Google ranking without going out there to look for links, especially when you’ve been trained to believe that links are the only currency of the web.
+True, it may not be easy to improve your Google ranking without going out and link building, especially when you’ve been trained to believe that links are the only currency of the web.

 But, it’s definitely possible.
 If you can implement a few of the strategies above, you’ll see a significant increase in organic traffic, especially when you incorporate social engagement, such as encouraging useful comments.
 You’ll also reduce your bounce rate and speed up your site.